bazelbuild/rules_docker/README.md

 docker_toolchain_configure(
   name = "docker_config",
-  # Replace this with a path to a directory which has a custom docker client
+  # Replace this with an absolute path to a directory which has a custom docker
+  # client config.json.
+Note relative paths are not supported.
-  # config.json.
-Docker allows you to specify custom authentication credentials
+  # Docker allows you to specify custom authentication credentials
   # in the client configuration JSON file.
   # See https://docs.docker.com/engine/reference/commandline/cli/#configuration-files
   # for more details.